-Home Publications People Schedule Projects Teaching Join Us BCB Rice
+Home People Schedule Projects Teaching Join Us Rice

-The roles of auxin conjugates in regulating levels of the plant hormone auxin
+The roles of conjugates in regulating the plant hormone auxin

-We use Arabidopsis mutants to identify genes providing inputs to the auxin pool, to distinguish precursors from active auxin, and to disentangle contributions of different auxin biosynthetic pathways to development.
-We have isolated Arabidopsis mutants resistant to auxin storage forms (including the IAA-amino acid conjugates IAA-Ala and IAA-Leu) that remain sensitive to free IAA.
+Isolation and characterization of Arabidopsis mutants allowed us to identify genes providing inputs to the auxin pool, to distinguish precursors from active auxin, and to disentangle contributions of different auxin biosynthetic pathways to development.
+We isolated a collection of Arabidopsis mutants resistant to auxin storage forms (including the IAA-amino acid conjugates IAA-Ala and IAA-Leu) that remained sensitive to free IAA.

 Two of these mutants, ilr1 and iar3, led to the discovery of enzymes that can release free IAA from conjugates.
 In contrast, ilr2, ilr3, iar1, and mtp5 defects uncovered a role for metal homeostasis in auxin metabolism.